IndEcol/Dashboard/README.md

 Python code for the World Trade Model, a linear programming model utilizing input-output economics.
 This version includes the Rectangular Choice-of-Technology (RCOT) as well as the option to solve for bilateral trade (WTMBT)

 [Pymrio](https://github.com/IndEcol/pymrio) -
 Pymrio is an open-source Python tool for Environmentally Extended Multi-Regional Input-Output (EE MRIO) analysis.
-It provides a high-level abstraction layer for global EE MRIO databases, enabling a harmonized approach towards common EE MRIO data tasks. [https://openresearchsoftware.metajnl.com/articles/10.5334/jors.251](cite with Stadler 2021)
+It provides a high-level abstraction layer for global EE MRIO databases, enabling a harmonized approach towards common EE MRIO data tasks. [cite with Stadler 2021](https://openresearchsoftware.metajnl.com/articles/10.5334/jors.251)

 [R|E|A|L PyIO](http://www.real.illinois.edu/pyio/) -
 PyIO is a module for Input-Output analysis, written in Python, a general-purpose open source computer programming language.
 Next to standard IO techniques PyIO also features matrix updating with the RAS method, key sector analysis, output decomposition analysis, and multiplier product matrix analysis.